 Other hotel programs

-• OneKeyCash: OneKeyCash expires if you have no eligible earning or redemption activity on your account for 18 months.
-Some promotional OneKeyCash has a different validity depending on the prometon in which it is earned.
+- OneKeyCash: OneKeyCash expires if you have no eligible earning or redemption activity on your account for 18 months.
+Some promotional rewards may have shorter validity depending on the offer.

 Car Rental Rewards Expiration Policies

-• Enterprise Plus: Points expire if you do not have at least one rental activity on your account every three years.
+- Enterprise Plus: Points expire if you do not have at least one rental activity on your account every 36 months.

-• National Car Rental Free Days: Free days credits expire on December 31, in the year in which they are issued.
+- National Car Rental Free Days: Free days credits are valid through December 31st of the following year.

 Bank Rewards Expiration Policies